ivelum/landing/content/blog/dont-start-with-mobile/index.md

 ![Target uses WebGL to render their planner](target.png)

-- **Camera and microphone.** Video conferencing platforms like Google Meet and Jitsi Meet demonstrate that real-time video and audio communication can be handled entirely through the browser.
+- **Camera and microphone.** Video conferencing platforms like Google Meet and Zoom's web app demonstrate that real-time video and audio communication can be handled entirely through the browser.

 ![Google Meet asks for a permission](meet.png)

-There is a misconception that native mobile apps undeniably have full, low-level access to all device capabilities and therefore, are better to build an MVP than a web app.
-However, the list above is a good example of how a growing number of browser APIs is rapidly closing the gap between web-based and mobile apps.
+There might be a sentiment that if you need full, low-level access to device capabilities, native apps are the only choice, but we think it's no longer accurate.
+Are native apps a better option to build an MVP than a web app?
+No, and as we've just seen, modern browser APIs are rapidly closing the gap between web-based and native mobile development.

 ## Business perspective